perdurer/BuxFaker/README.md

 This extension is created for **entertainment purposes only**.
 * The generated Robux are **purely visual** (client-side only).
 * They cannot be spent or used for actual purchases.
-* Refreshing the page while the extension is disabled will show your real balance.

 ---